What is pH?

 pH, commonly used for water measurements, is a measure of acidity and alkalinity, or the caustic and base present in a given solution.
 It is generally expressed with a numeric scale ranging from 0-14.
 The value 7 represents neutrality.
 The numbers on the scale increase with increasing alkalinity, while the numbers on the scale decrease with increasing acidity.
 Each unit of change represents a tenfold change in acidity or alkalinity.
-The pH value is also equal to the negative algorithm of the hydrogen-ion concentration or hydrogen-ion activity. pH values for some common solutions are listed in the table to the right.
+The pH value is also equal to the negative logarithm of the hydrogen-ion concentration or hydrogen-ion activity. pH values for some common solutions are listed in the table to the right.

 How is pH Measured?

 When pH measurements are crucial for controlling processes, an electrochemical pH sensor is most commonly used.
 This sensor is typically a combination type, which contains both a measuring electrode and reference electrode.
 The measuring cell detects changes in the pH value while the reference provides a stable signal for comparison.
 A high impedance device, known as a pH meter, is used to display the millivolt signal in pH units.

 Combination pH sensors in 12mm glass and plastic bodies are commonly referred to as laboratory style sensors.
 These sensors work well in light duty applications such as education and research, environmental sampling, and pool monitoring.
 While the basic design is the same, features like the sensor fill, junctions, and cables can be changed to fit different application needs.